SPEEDWAY Mini Bike Information Chronological Guide.|

 need to be drilled too.
 Then any sort of bearing wheel spacer (nothing special) with

-side spacer will need to have a 5/8" hole too.
+side axle spacer will need to have a 5/8" hole too.
 I don't do

-this on front wheels because the drilling is more involved.
-But on the rear
+this on front wheels because the drilling is more involved, and the welded hole

 On 14" wheel bikes they also used a smaller axle too.
 I have converted